vikingdata/articles/databases/snowflake/setup/snowflake_interfaces.md

            * You should see the messsage "1 Acccount in <ORG NAME>"
            * Under that, is a list of accounts.
            * The name of the first entry is the one you want.
-           * So let's say The org name is "abc" and the account is "xyz".
+           * So let's say The org ame is "abc" and the account is "xyz".
 The account name would be abc-xzy
         * The other way, look at https://docs.snowflake.com/en/user-guide/admin-account-identifier
         * Use the same username and password you use to log into the web gui.
         * Or you create a user and password.